ezgisevgili/ezgisevgili/README.md

 - 👋 Hi, I’m @ezgisevgili
 - 👀 I’m interested in with software.
 - 🌱 I’m currently learning HTML and CSS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Linkledin
 - 📫 How to reach me ...

 <!---